htutmyatoo/UOS2024/README.md

   <img src="public/assets/images/register-ui.png" width="200" alt="System Architecture Diagram"/>
 </p>

-This is an university assignment-based project called UOS2024, where users can login or create the new account into the system.
-This basic example prototype can be used to initiate Authentication, Authorization, and Accounting (AAA) framework to our Apps.
+This is an university assignment-based project called **UOS2024**, where users can login or create the new account into the system.
+This basic example prototype can be used to initiate **Authentication, Authorization, and Accounting (AAA) framework** to our Apps.

 ## Security Features